It's time to focus on sustainable leather sourcing and one of the most complex supply chains in the apparel and footwear industries.

 Nano-coatings for enhanced durability: using these protective coatings can extend the longevity of leather products, reducing the need for replacements and reducing waste.

-Recycling leather scraps: repurposing leather scraps minimises leather waste and the need for new leather.
+Recycling leather scraps: the leather industry generates an estimated 1.5 million tonnes of solid waste annually, much of which comes from cutting and trimming during production.
+Repurposing leather scraps minimises leather waste and the need for new leather.

 Promoting a circular economy: the most sustainable way to use leather is to recycle and reuse leather already produced.
 Eco-friendly tanning can allow worn leather to be recycled or upcycled into new products.